Donald Trump to release guidelines to ease lockdown restrictions

 Businesses and governors have warned that shortfalls in coronavirus testing could hamper any attempt to return to normalcy and that without widespread testing people could not go back to work.

-Another 5.2 million more Americans sought unemployment benefits last week, lifting total filings for claims over the past month to more than 20 million.
+Another 5.2 million more Americans sought unemployment benefits last week, lifting total filings for claims in the past month to more than 20 million.

-Social distancing restrictions have strangled the US economy to an extent not seen since the Great Depression nearly a century ago.
+Social distancing restrictions have strangled the US economy to an extent not seen since the Great Depression of the 1930s.

 In addition to the seven-state east coast coalition, three governors from the west coast have formed a similar alliance to co-ordinate any reopening.

-The 10 states, mostly led by Democrats, together make up 38 per cent of the US economy.
+The 10 states, mostly led by Democrats, make up 38 per cent of the US economy.

 -with AAP